by Editorial Staff

 "Monetisation can also happen indirectly, with the provision of a sustainable back-end to integrate existing e-commerce solutions or ticketing systems.
 This delivers new opportunities to promote those revenue-drivers."

 "There is also another crucial aspect that is becoming increasingly important - social media.
 A recent study highlighted how 64% of young people prefer social to TV content.
 Among young sports fans, in particular in football, a considerable 57% would rather watch goals immediately as they go in on social media, instead of waiting to watch them on a later broadcast.
-It’s clear how clients today want a content management system that is able to share and publish content straight on to their social channels, enriching the offering and enhancing fan engagement.
+It’s clear how clients today want a publishing platform that is able to share and distribute content straight on to their social channels, enriching the offering and enhancing fan engagement.

 "I would say there are three major trends we’re currently seeing.
 Firstly, storytelling tools inspired by what social media players like Snapchat, Instagram and Facebook call ‘stories’.
 The combination of various elements, like photos, videos, stats, animations, emojis, and static text is becoming increasingly popular.
 Sports federations, leagues, media providers and other rights holders can deepen their bond with fans by effectively targeting younger generations through ways of displaying content in a familiar and engaging manner.